Are you an adviser? Go to Unbiased Pro

 What are Vanguard and Fidelity’s specific investment strategies?

-This approach is ideal for beginners and long-term investors who prefer a hands-off approach.
+A passive strategy is ideal for beginners and long-term investors who prefer a hands-off approach.
 A financial adviser can help investors seeking personalised advice on structuring their portfolios.

 Fidelity offers passive and active management options.
 Its actively managed funds aim to outperform the market, making them riskier but potentially more rewarding.